willstepp/writings/hunger/hunger.md

 He did so.

-My son, your heart is divided.
-You must do what it asks of you or there will be no end to your suffering.
+My son, your heart is now divided.
+You must do what it asks of you or you will have no peace.
 Do not be afraid.
-Your friends will still be here.
+Your friends will wait for you.
 You will play games with them again.
-Like it was before.
-But first you must find peace within you.
+Like it was before, it will be again.
+But first you must find peace.

-Is all that true?
+Is all that really true?
 Mika asked.
-His eyes lifted and he smiled.
+His eyes welled with tears but he smiled with hope.

-Yes it is.
+Yes it is true.

 Mika and his mother embraced and then returned inside the gates of the village.
 The late afternoon sun shone through the gate poles and lit geometrical shapes onto the path where they walked.
 It was time for supper and in the air was an aroma of fresh barbecued fish and bread baking on the fire.

 ~

-Before light Mika rose.
+Before dawn Mika rose.
 He was careful not to wake his mother who slept next to him.
 In the darkness of morning he found his knife and the sheathe with a strap to go around his shoulder.
 Ama the night before had prepared some fried bread cakes, good food for travel, and wrapped them in a thin cloth.
 He put those in a satchel also strapped around his shoulder.
 There was no need to take any water as he would be following the river and could drink from it whenever he was thirsty.

 There was an old bucket in the storage shed his father had used.
 Most of the contents of the shed were now dispersed to others in the tribe, but nobody had yet found a need for this bucket, and Mika was happy to find it there just as he remembered.